-The Department does not provide printed copies of the essay booklets for the Regents Examinations in English Language Arts or Global History and Geography II.
+The Department does not provide printed copies of the essay booklets for the Regents Examinations in English Language Arts, Global History and Geography II, or United States History and Government.

 Schools must print sufficient copies to provide one to each student.
 The essay booklets are available on the Department's website.

 The Department does not provide printed copies of the regular or translated science reference tables.
 Schools are required to print sufficient copies of the online editions to supply one clean copy of the reference tables to each student during the administration of the examination.
 Additional information, including online editions of the reference tables, is available on our website.
-Note that the Department will provide schools with the braille and large-type editions of reference tables upon request.
+Note: The Department will provide schools with the braille and large-type editions of reference tables upon request.